đź’¬

 Non-Strict Verbatim

-Sometimes referred to as “non-verbatim,” non-strict verbatim means you will exclude the um’s, uh’s, mm’s, hmm’s, false starts, stutters or repeated words in succession, as well as filler words such as kind of, sort of, you know, I mean, and like.
+Sometimes referred to as “non-verbatim,” non- verbatim means you will exclude the um’s, uh’s, mm’s, hmm’s, false starts, stutters or repeated words in succession, as well as filler words such as kind of, sort of, you know, I mean, and like.

 • Assume non-strict verbatim on every transcript unless otherwise instructed.